Statement of Purpose

 How to write a strong Statement Of Purpose

-Your statement of purpose should assure readers—primarily the faculty on the selection committee—that your background and experience will support your success in graduate study.
-Think of the statement of purpose as a composition with five key parts:
+Your statement of purpose should assure readers — primarily the faculty on the selection committee — that your background and experience will support your success in graduate study.
+You can include details from the topic areas below to flesh out your responses to the prompts included on the application:

 Share your interests — what sparked your desire for graduate study?
 This should be short and to the point; you don’t need to spend a great deal of time on your autobiography.
 You can elaborate on your areas of academic interest later in the statement.